zonemaster/zonemaster/docs/specifications/tests/Delegation-TP/delegation01.md

 ### Objective

-Section 4.1 of [RFC 1034](https://tools.ietf.org/html/rfc1034) specifies that there must be at least minimum two name servers for a domain.
-This test is done to verify this condition
+Section 4.1 of [RFC 1034] specifies that there must be at least minimum two name servers for a domain.
+This test is done to verify this condition.

+The RFC ([RFC 1034]) pre-dates IPv6.
+Sinces IPv4 and IPv6 work as separate networks, this test case has been extended to test for for two name servers that resolv into IPv4 addresses and IPv6 addresses respectively.

 ### Inputs